agricolamz/create_pictures_from_annotation/README.md

-is script takes multiple audio and TextGrids from Praat object list and extract all non-empty fragments from the selected tier, save to seperate files spectrum and oscilogram.
-Names for the files and for the picture title are taken from other tiers (word tier and utterance tier) and filenames.
+This script takes multiple audio and TextGrids from Praat object list and extract all non-empty fragments from the selected tier, save to seperate files spectrum and oscilogram.
+Names for the files and for the picture titles are taken from other tiers (word tier and utterance tier) and filenames.

 The script expects to have following tiers: